SpenceIsCool/PLEdu_IS_Fa23/minutes.md

 # TODO:
-- Continue: INTERACTIVE PROGRAM DEMONSTRATION AS A FORM OF STUDENT PROGRAM ASSESSMENT
 - construcivist teaching?
 - look at the pair programming papers

 - Williams and Kessler [2000] on pair programming
 - how many of our courses use interview grading today? slack?
 - Norman Ramsey (Tufts) has a new PL textbook. class: https://www.cs.tufts.edu/comp/105-2019s/notes.html Can get at our library?